 The Kindergarten Development Profile (KDP)

-"Observation is the favoured means of evaluation: it fosters and respects the learning process and focuses on the children's attitudes, behaviours, processes, strategies and productions."
+"Observation is the favored means of evaluation: it fosters and respects the learning process and focuses on the children's attitudes, behaviours, processes, strategies, and productions."
 The KDP is an authentic assessment tool that teachers can use to help observe and track their student's progress in an ongoing manner.

 - Competency 1: Performs Sensorimotor Actions Download

 - Competency 3: Interacts Harmoniously with Others Download

 - Competency 4: Communicates Using the Resources of Language Download

 - Competency 5: Constructs his/ her Understanding of the World Download